Introducing Rare Resiliency: A column for parents of children with rare, serious, or chronic illness

 By definition of being a parent to a child with extra care needs, you are resilient.

-Perhaps for you resiliency sometimes comes out as humor, or sometimes creativity.
+Perhaps for you, resiliency sometimes comes out as humor, or sometimes creativity.
 Perhaps it’s reaching out to a trusted friend, or taking a calm moment to yourself.
 I encourage you to take a moment and get curious about how you have changed over the course of your family’s diagnosis and illness, and perhaps how resiliency muscles have strengthened or been strained.
-Has there been a change in your relationship with hope and with acceptance?
-Perhaps your own self image, as a caregiver, has shifted.
-Do you have someone you can call at 3am?
+Has there been a change in your relationship with hope and acceptance?
+Perhaps your own self-image, as a caregiver, has shifted.
+Do you have someone you can call at 3 am?
 Is your inner dialogue kind, encouraging, and forgiving?